Stix Plus LED Bath Bar by Robert Sonneman for SONNEMAN Lighting

 Lighting design today places increasing emphasis on visual comfort, material authenticity, and the overall experience of a space.
 CRI plays a central role in achieving these goals.

 High-quality lighting allows interiors to be experienced more fully.
 Materials reveal their natural variation, colors appear richer, and architectural details become clearer.
+As LED technology advances, high-CRI options are available across every fixture type and price point, making it easier to specify accurate color rendering throughout a project.

 For designers and homeowners alike, understanding the Color Rendering Index is an important step toward selecting lighting that enhances both the appearance and atmosphere of a home.